 Video and photo sharing platforms are proliferating at an astounding rate.
 Newfound graphics capability is transforming the way in which companies can disseminate their marketing message.
 Social media has come a long way in delivering highly targeted visuals on a diverse range of platforms.
 When it comes to optimizing your message, do you choose the more traditional content mode or will it be graphic-friendly social networking?

 On the visual side of the equation, there are a growing number of sites that have become proficient in using graphics as their primary language.
 Social-oriented platforms, such as scrapbooking site Pinterest, have grown to become the third biggest social network site in the U.S. in total visits.
-Instaprint, an editing platform for shutterbugs, has evolved into one of the fastest growing social media outlets and fertile ground for visual messaging.
+Instaprint, an editing platform for shutterbugs, has evolved into one of the fastest-growing social media outlets and fertile ground for visual messaging.

 The advantage of employing visual content is in its ability to engage an audience with a quick graphic that articulates a company’s brand identity.
 A great example is Facebook’s new Timeline feature that presents a company history visually.
 Starbucks brings people behind the scene with a photographic glimpse of what is happening in their worker’s and customers’ lives.
-Starbucks provides daily updates captured in photos displayed in its website.
+Starbucks provides daily updates captured in photos displayed on its website.

 An internet marketer has about three seconds to capture a visitor’s interest.
-Strong graphics do a great job in encapsulating a message quickly.
+Strong graphics do a great job of encapsulating a message quickly.
 For this reason, infographics are becoming more ubiquitous as marketers look for more creative ways to convey their message instantaneously while leaving a lasting visual impression.
 Graphics play an integral role in branding a product.
 Strong graphics play an important part in burning a brand image permanently into the subliminal mind.